 Studied were controls, those with diabetes, those with liver cirrhosis, and those with both diseases.
 After they consumed large quantities of carbs, their BAC was measured.
 The BAC of the controls was the lowest.
-The BAC of those with either diabetes or liver cirrhosis was significantly higher.
+The BAC of those with either diabetes or liver cirrhosis was much higher.
 The highest BAC was among those with both diseases.

 Doucleff, M. Auto-Brewery Syndrome.
-NPR, Sept 17, 2013.
+NPR.

 Geertinger, P., et al. Endogenous alcohol production by intestinal fermentation.
-Zeitswchrift fur Rech, 1982, 89(3), 167-172.
+Zeits fur Rech, 89(3), 167-172.

 Kaji, H., et al. Intragastrointestinal alcohol fermentation syndrome.
-J Foren Sci Soc, 1984, 24(5), 461-471.
+J Foren Sci Soc, 24(5), 461-471.

 Logan, B. and Jones, A. Endogenous ethanol ‘auto-brewery syndrome’ as a drunk-driving defence challenge.
-Med Sci Law, 2000, 40(3), 206-215.
+Med Sci Law, 40(3), 206-215.

 Thompson, H. The Man who gets drunk on chips.
-BBC, March 5, 2015.
+BBC.